Find Affordable College Courses

 Newport, RI

-Salve Regina University came in at #6 in this year’s edition of the Most Popular Social Sciences Bachelor’s Degree Schools in Rhode Island ranking.
-Salve Regina is a small private not-for-profit school located in the large suburb of Newport.
+Salve Regina University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree social sciences programs.
+Salve Regina is a small private not-for-profit school located in the suburb of Newport.

 Women make up 42% of the social sciences majors at the school.